mateusluizfb/SimpleGameEngine-IDJ-UnB/README.md

 ### Known Bugs:

 1. `src/Zombie.cpp - row 88` - Clicking slightly outside of the zombie's hit box, still hits it.

+### Possible Improvements:

+1. Move the parallax factor out of the TileMap.
+Maybe it's possible to create a WorldMap/Background object that encapsulates the parallax factor, and which layer it corresponds.